• Skip to primary navigation

 • In the past, we have also liked and used to sell Level A of Sadlier Phonics for grade 1.
 It is good but American-based (and very very American-based in themes for grade 2 and up so we just kept to the grade 1 level).
 We did discontinue it partly because they were going to “update” the edition and partly because we preferred something that would be Canadian or at least, not American, for us.

-• Spelling lessons are to be included within Let Me Read: Step 4.
-They were originally titled “Denim” and “Canvas” (as two parts of grade 2 spelling).
+• Grade 1 spelling lessons are now included within Let Me Read: Step 3.
+They were originally titled “Gingham” and “Calico” (as two parts of grade 1 spelling available separately).

 A funny story about our spelling curriculum… 🙂